MQ-COMP1050/BananaCleaningDirector/README.md

 5:A success screen appears when all gum blobs are cleaned within 60 seconds, with an option to restart the level.

 **Taj - User Story**
-The user controls a banana in a luxury hotel, tasked with cleaning mirrors without leaving streaks.
+The user controls a banana in a luxury hotel, tasked with cleaning mirrors without leaving any streaks.
 The player clicks and drags over smudges to polish them before time runs out.
+If successful in cleaning all the smudges then another banana will appear saying good job and smile.
 Acceptance Tests:

 The banana character is displayed in front of a background filled with mirrors.